SmalsResearch/bePelias/README.md

 # Todo

-- Describe output format in swagger
 - Unstructured version?
 Can use direct calls to Pelias, but need parsing to do any "cleansing".
 Can use "parsed_text" in Pelias result
 - autocomplete in place of unstructured
-- We have sometimes "building" result, but with "no_hn" transformer.
 - add a "reverse" endpoint
 - clean variable names in prepare_best_file
 - model: split "name" in name street, name municipality... ?
-- remove retired addresses from interpolation
-- feed: file cleanup on region